 Check for Leaking Incoming Water Pipe

-Also, check your faucets, water sprinkler system, garden hose reels, fountains, pools, ponds and other water features for any leaks.
+Also, check your faucets, irrigation system, garden hose reels, fountains, pools, ponds and other water features for any leaks.
 If you locate a leak in the water pipe, then it is a good idea to get a professional plumber to deal with the problem and fix the leak.

 Check for Sewer Line Leakage

 If you have checked the drainage system, as well as all incoming water lines for any leaks and have fixed them, but still find stagnant water in your yard, then it may be a sewer line problem.
 Any foul odor will confirm that the problem is with a leak in the sewage line.

 The leakage from the sewer line does not fill up your yard quickly, but you will notice a slow, gradual collection of water, which can get murky and foul smelling after a few days.

 A sewer line leakage can be a health hazard apart from causing damage to your plants, as well as your yard.
 So, if you find a sewer leak, then get the septic tank pumped and cleaned and get the sewer line fixed immediately by a professional plumber.